 Medicare ePrescribing Incentives

-Calculated as a percentage of estimated total Medicare Part B Fee-For-Service Allowed Charges submitted by end of February of the following year, according to the following schedule:
+The ePrescribing incentive program ends after 2014—the last incentives will be earned in 2013 and penalties for non-participation will be incurred through 2014, according to the chart below.
+Incentives and panalties are calculated as a percentage of estimated total Medicare Part B Fee-For-Service Allowed Charges submitted by the end of February of the following year, according to the following schedule:

 |Year||ePrescribing Bonus||Non-ePrescribing Penalty|